-Are you thinking of living in Colchester in 2021?
+Are you thinking of living in Colchester?

 Essex is certainly a very popular region with commuters, its status as one of the home counties no doubt contributes to this.